17th Earl of Oxford

 Aristocratic, educated first privately, then at Cambridge and Gray's Inn.
 Two of his uncles, Lords Sheffield and Surrey, were influential poets; a third, Arthur Golding, was responsible for the translation of Ovid's Metamorphoses that was “Shakespeare's favourite book.”
 A prominent courtier, he toured the Continent in 1575-6, principally France and Italy, and is said to have had a house in Venice.
 In 1586 until his death in 1604 Oxford received a grant of £1000 a year from the Crown.
 His final years were spent in relative seclusion at King's Place in Hackney.

 De Vere possessed the classical learning and knowledge of the law, music, Italian culture and aristocratic sports that feature so prominently in the Shakespeare canon.
 The poetry that has survived under his own name, as well as his letters, both collaborate the case for his authorship.
 The Shakespeare plays are replete with references to his career at Court and subsequent fall from grace, in particular his relationship with Queen Elizabeth and her chief minister Lord Burghley, who is believed to have been satirised as Polonius in Hamlet.
 Under his authorship the plays become political satires of Court life and powerful critiques of the government, hence his anonymity.
-Shortly before his death (or disappearance) in 1604, the flow of new Shakespearean publications ceased.
+Shortly before his death in 1604, the flow of new Shakespearean publications ceased.
 In 1623 his family financed the First Folio of Shakespeare's works, one of the dedicatees being Oxford's son-in-law Philip Herbert, Earl of Montgomery.
 Oxford was lost to public consciousness for over three hundred years until the publication of Shakespeare Identified in 1920.